Desmond Beale-Browne: History

 Desmond John Edward Beale-Browne was born on 4 July 1870.
 He was educated at Eton college and Cambridge University in England.
 He decided to join the British Army and was commissioned into the 9th (Queen's Royal) Lancers.
 In 1893 he was promoted to lieutenant and seconded to the Army Service Corps.
-Returning to the lancers he became their Adjutant in March 1895, until July 1898 when he relinquished the post.
+Returning to the lancers, he became their adjutant in March 1895, until July 1898 when he relinquished the post.

-In March 1901 he was promoted to captain and seconded to the General Staff as an Aide de Camp.
+In March 1901 he was promoted to captain and seconded to the General Staff as an aide-de-amp.
 During his service in the Second Boer War, he was awarded the Queen's South Africa Medal with four clasps, Cape Colony, Rhodesia, Orange Free State and Transvaal.
 Also the King's South Africa Medal with both clasps.